1234-noob/FaceBook-Login-UI-/README.md

 # FaceBook-Login-UI-
-Is made using Tailwind Css for better understanding of tailwind
+This Ui is made using Tailwind Css for better understanding of tailwind